Services & Rates

 - Final test data, digital images, and run logs on compact disk (CD-ROM or DVD-ROM) in PC format, following completion of final data processing, if needed.

 Overtime occurs whenever testing runs beyond the scheduled shift, or whenever testing is scheduled for a Saturday, Sunday, or University of Washington holiday.
 Overtime charges will be waived for time used to recover from Downtime.
-KWT cannot guarantee that Overtime will be available.
+UWAL cannot guarantee that Overtime will be available.

 If the need to switch to Idle-Time occurs during a standard shift, the rest of that shift will be charged per the Regular Occupancy Cost-Basis (typically, data reduction, and other processing of test outputs continues to occur).